roncterry/install_lab_env/README.md

 **REQUIRE_OPENVSWITCH**

 These variables specify which tests to run on the lab machine before attempting to install the lab environment onto the lab machine.
-The default behaviour is to run all tests unless specifically told not to.
-This behaviour allows additional tests to be added to the installation script yet still have older configuration files still work.
+The default behavior is to run all tests unless specifically told not to.
+This behavior allows additional tests to be added to the installation script yet still have older configuration files still work.
 If you are not sure which tests you need for your lab environment, just allow all tests to run.

 To disable a test, set the variable's value to **N**.